 • Nickname: “The Japanese Cannibal.”

-• Crime: In 1981, Sagawa killed and cannibalized the Dutch student Renée Hartevelt in Paris.
-Despite the gravity of the crime, he was released on legal grounds and lived in freedom in Japan.
+• Crime: In 1981, Sagawa killed and cannibalized Dutch student Renée Hartevelt in Paris.
+Despite the severity of the crime, he was released on legal grounds and lived freely in Japan.

-• Legacy: Your freedom and notoriety remain a controversial point, bringing discussions about extradition and the treatment of dangerous criminals.
+• Legacy: His freedom and notoriety continue to be a controversial point, bringing discussions about extradition and the treatment of dangerous criminals.

-Despite being a country with one of the lowest crime rates in the world, crimes like these highlight the need for Japan to reinforce its security policies and address mental health issues.
-The culture of honor and the lack of familiarity with violent crime make the population and authorities more vulnerable to unexpected attacks.
-These tragedies serve as a reminder that, even in a seemingly safe place, one must be prepared for the unexpected.
+Despite being a country with one of the lowest crime rates in the world, crimes like these highlight the need for Japan to strengthen its security policies and address mental health issues.
+The culture of honor and the lack of familiarity with violent crimes make the population and authorities more vulnerable to unexpected attacks.
+These tragedies serve as a reminder that, even in an apparently safe place, one must be prepared for the unexpected.